Faye Tozer: Music

 Steps are a pop group that have had a series of charted singles between 1997 and 2020.
 Their name is based on a gimmick: each of their music videos are choreographed, and the dance steps are included with most of their single releases.
 Steps have sold over 22 million records, including 15 million albums.

-During Steps’ split Tozer returned to the pop charts once, duetting with Russell Watson.
+During Steps' split Tozer returned to the pop charts once, duetting with Russell Watson.
 Their UK single "Someone Like You" charted at No. 10 in May 2002 and she joined him on his UK tour around the same time.
 In 2006, Tozer was featured as a guest vocalist for Plastic Cinema for two songs: "Take Me Under" and "Any Minute Now".

 Steps reformed in May 2011 for a four-part documentary series on Sky Living titled Steps: Reunion.
 The series started airing on 28 September, following an announcement of a second greatest hits album, The Ultimate Collection, that was released on 10 October 2011.
 The album entered the charts at number one, becoming the band's third album to achieve this feat.
 The second series of Steps: Reunion titled "Steps: On the Road Again" aired on Sky Living in April 2012; the series followed the band as they embarked on their sellout 22-date UK tour.
-On 24 September 2012, the group confirmed they would release their fourth studio album Light Up The World on 12 November 2012, alongside a six-date Christmas tour, starting from 30 November and ending on 5 December.
+On 24 September 2012, the group confirmed they would release their fourth studio album Light Up the World on 12 November 2012, alongside a six-date Christmas tour, starting from 30 November and ending on 5 December.
 The group reformed for a second time on 1 January 2017 in celebration of their 20th anniversary, and later announced their fifth studio album Tears on the Dancefloor, which was released in April 2017 and entered the charts at number 2.
-On 5 March 2017, the group confirmed the release of the new album, alongside its lead single, "Scared of the Dark", and a 22-date tour, Party on the Dancefloor.
+On 5 March 2017, the group confirmed the release of the new album, alongside its lead single, "Scared of the Dark", and the 22-date Party on the Dancefloor Tour.
 A deluxe edition of the album, titled Tears on the Dancefloor: Crying at the Disco, was released on 27 October.